newrelic/nri-vsphere/README.md

 make test
 ```

-You will need `docker-compose` to run the integration tests.
+You need `docker-compose` to run the integration tests.

 ## Support